Warwickshire Secondary Book Award 2020 Digital Award Ceremony!

 We are delighted to be able to bring this to you online.
 We were hugely disappointed to have to cancel the ceremony and we know the students were too.
 Every day this week we will be releasing a video from one of the shortlisted authors for you to enjoy.
 Please use the links we send you to join in!

-Finally, thank you very much to all the wonderful students, librarians, teachers and authors for supporting this event.
-Thank you also to Warwick Books for ensuring that students were able to receive their pre-ordered books.
+Finally, thank you very much to all the wonderful students, librarians, teachers and authors for supporting this event (and supporting us!)

 Sign-up for our Warwickshire Junior Book Award 2020!